no-reply/sufia-profile/profile.md

   - For *based near*, the range of `foaf:based_near` is `foaf:SpatialThing`.
 Fix this!
   - Consider fixing *related url* to use `xsd:anyURI`.
   - Refactor `curation_concerns` to use `ActiveTriples::Schema` for cleaner overrides.
+    - Organize terms used for works/filesets pare down `works:FileSet`.